 Where the use of Council owned or operated CCTV cameras to target a specific individual, individual's property or building is requested by an external agency or organisation, it is for that agency or organisation to obtain their own RIPA authorisation.
 A copy of this RIPA authorisation must be passed to the appropriate responsible Council officer before any such targeted surveillance could be undertaken.
 If in the judgement of the CCTV operator the request is urgent, i.e. any delay would jeopardise the operation, they can authorise the use of the relevant Council's CCTV cameras but only upon receiving a written assurance from an officer of the agency or organisation that authorisation has or will be obtained.
 Details of the request should then be recorded by the operative and a copy of the authorisation sought as soon as is reasonably practicable.
-Copies of RIPA authorisations received from external agencies or organisations must be retained by the Council department which has ownership of the CCTV Camera, and any original documentation must be passed to the Legal Department.
+Copies of RIPA authorisations received from external agencies or organisations must be retained by the Council department which has ownership of the CCTV Camera.

-9.The role of the Senior Responsible Officer, the RIPA Co-ordinator and Elected Members
+10.The role of the Senior Responsible Officer, the RIPA Co-ordinator, Authorising Officers and Elected Members